openbase/jeoparnaire/README.md

 * Parallel voting, first vote first win
   * The first 10 correct votes earn points
 * Negative points (25% of quest points) for wrong votes
-* Vote controlling
-  * Click the buttons to vote (not recommended)
-  * The W-A-S-D keys are mapped to A-B-C-D votes

 ## Requirements